 The beauty market is constantly evolving.
 It seems almost daily a new product or ingredient is being hailed as 'the next big thing' that promises to restore and repair our complexions back to the dewy, bouncy skin of our youth.

-But for those with sensitive skin, a more cautious approach is needed.
+But in 2022, for those with sensitive skin, a more cautious approach is needed.
 Sensitive skin is described as reactive skin that is more prone to inflammation or adverse reactions like itching and redness.

 MORE: Kate Middleton has a simple skincare beauty hack everyone can try - and it's really cheap